Introduction to Automated Trading

 Major Advantages of Automated Trading

-Manual trading has limitations regarding the stamina of our human nature.
-An automated trading system never gets tired.
-Using a VPS hosting service you can turn off your PC and continue trading 24hours per day.
+Manual trading is also limited by human stamina, but an automated trading system never gets tired.
+By using a VPS hosting service, you can even turn off your PC and continue trading 24 hours a day.

 Major Disadvantages of Automated Trading

-The greater disadvantage of an automated trading system is that it can deal only the market conditions that it is programmed to deal with.
-That means that new market conditions deriving from major fundamental changes cannot be interpreted and incorporated.
+The main disadvantage of automated trading systems is that they can only handle the market conditions they were programmed for.
+This means they cannot interpret or adapt to new conditions resulting from major fundamental changes.

-In addition, some experts argue that auto-trading systems are inefficient because they create trading signals based on backward-looking indicators
+Furthermore, some experts argue that automated systems can be inefficient because they rely on backward-looking indicators to generate trading signals.

 ■ What is Automated Trading